RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 I0319 02:41:09.678442       1 prometheus.go:69] 24.25
 ~~~

-Ctrl-C to exit, or just wait for it to finish... you can also view a stripped down importer description below, noting that it's unlikely that you'll be able to execute this command unless you're very quick!
+Ctrl-C to exit, or just wait for it to finish.
+We've also included a stripped down importer description below, noting that it's unlikely that you'll be able to execute this command unless you're very quick!

 ```execute-1
 oc describe pod $(oc get pods | awk '/importer/ {print $1;}')